liquity/dev/README.md

 ## Supplying Hints to Trove operations

 Troves in Liquity are recorded in a sorted doubly linked list, sorted by their NICR, from high to low.
+NICR stands for the nominal collateral ratio that is simply the amount of collateral (in ETH) divided by the amount of debt (in LUSD), without taking the ETH:USD price into account.
+Given that all Troves are equally affected by Ether price changes, they do not need to be sorted by their real ICR.

 All Trove operations that change the collateralization ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, two ‘hints’ may be provided.

 A hint is the address of a Trove with a position in the sorted list close to the correct insert position.

-All Trove operations take two ‘hint’ arguments: a `_lowerHint` referring to the `nextId` and an `_upperHint` referring to the `prevId` of the two adjacent nodes in the linked list that would become the neighbors of the given Trove.
+All Trove operations take two ‘hint’ arguments: a `_lowerHint` referring to the `nextId` and an `_upperHint` referring to the `prevId` of the two adjacent nodes in the linked list that are (or would become) the neighbors of the given Trove.
 The better the ‘hint’ is, the shorter the list traversal, and the cheaper the gas cost of the function call. `SortedList::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)` firsts check if `prevId` is still existant and valid (larger NICR than the provided `_NICR`) and then descends the list starting from `prevId`.
 If the check fails, the function further checks if `nextId` is still existant and valid (smaller NICR than the provided `_NICR`) and then ascends list starting from `nextId`

 The `HintHelpers::getApproxHint(...)` function can be used to generate a useful hint, which can then be passed as an argument to the desired Trove operation or to `SortedTroves::findInsertPosition(...)` to get an exact hint.